DynamicsShop/SD-Interface-EDI/SD-Interface-EDI-Release-Notes.md

 - BCv21 App - The SD Interface EDI Celtrino template files were updated.

 - BCv21 App - Layout changes were made to the SD Interface EDI - Statistics page, headings and fields were grouped together and statistic fields for Purchase Orders and Purchase Invoices were added to the page.

-- BCv21 App - The caption on the SD EDI Blob List Page  was updated to SD Interface EDI Azure File List to match the action in the Role Centre.

-- BCv21 App - The caption on the SD EDI Role Centre was updated from SD Interface EDI to SD Interface EDI - Overview for clarity when searching the Tell Me.

-- BCv21 App - The caption on SD EDI Process Log List was updated from SD Interface EDI Log to SD Interface EDI Process Log for clarity when searching the Tell Me.

 - BCv21 App - Purchase Order, Purchase Order Confirmation, Sales Order Acknowledgement Message Types were created for Batch.